Targeted News Service logo

 UMP National Physician Leadership Board Chair, Vice Chair Warn CMS Proposed Rule Would Harm Independent Practices (10)

 WASHINGTON, Sept.
-16 -- United Musculoskeletal Partners National Physician Leadership Board Chair Gary Stewart and Vice Chair Michael Briseno submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) expressing concern that a proposed efficiency adjustment and revisions to practice expense relative value units (RVUs) for facility-based procedures will negate a Medicare fee schedule increase and result in a net cut for man more ST
+16 -- United Musculoskeletal Partners National Physician Leadership Board Chair Gary Stewart and Vice Chair Michael Briseno submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) expressing concern that a proposed efficiency adjustment and revisions to practice expense relative value units (RVUs) for facility-based procedures will negate a Medicare fee schedule increase and result in a net cut for many specialties.
+The surgeons stated that while the more ST

 University of Alabama Professor Advocates For Continued Medicare Payment For Liver Scans (10)